awlu9547/ARGUS/readme.md

 ### Preprocessing

 1. We have uploaded another repo for data preprocessing: [WSI_Segmenter](https://github.com/HaoyuCui/WSI_Segmenter).
-Which can also be found in the `./preprocess` directory.

-2. The tumor masks extraction and segmentation steps can be found in the [preprocess/read.md](preprocess/readme.md).
+Which can also be found in the [./preprocess](./preprocess) directory.
+The detailed patch extraction and segmentation steps can be found in the [./preprocess/read.md](preprocess/readme.md).

-3. Extract raw patches to at least 1024x1024 resolution, use [tiatoolbox](https://github.com/TissueImageAnalytics/tiatoolbox) or [DeepZoom](https://github.com/ncoudray/DeepPATH/blob/master/DeepPATH_code/00_preprocessing/0b_tileLoop_deepzoom6.py) for patch extraction.
+2. Extract raw patches to at least 1024x1024 resolution, use [tiatoolbox](https://github.com/TissueImageAnalytics/tiatoolbox) or [DeepZoom](https://github.com/ncoudray/DeepPATH/blob/master/DeepPATH_code/00_preprocessing/0b_tileLoop_deepzoom6.py) for patch extraction.
 The tumor segmentation network can be easily added to these pipelines.

 ### Data Preparation